 Here’s an outline of things I do to reduce the risk of anything going wrong

 - My equipment is stored in specialist storage.
-Not only does this reduce the risk of it being exposed to extreme cold/hot temperatures and therefore rusting, like it would in a garage, but also reduces the risk of theft due to the increased security.
+Not only does this reduce the risk of it being exposed to extreme cold/hot temperatures and therefore rusting, as it would in a garage, but also reduces the risk of theft due to the increased security.
 You don’t want a DJ phoning saying that their equipment was stolen the night before your wedding…

-- I’ve purchased professional, high quality equipment that is less likely to break down.
+- I’ve purchased professional, high quality equipment from new that is less likely to break down.
 You can pick up second-hand disco equipment easily off eBay.
 But how long will it last?
 I’ve also designed my equipment so that a failure won’t stop the music!

 - I network with lots of other high quality Wedding DJs.
 Everything that is planned for the day is documented.
 Should I fall ill for a wedding, I have other suppliers that I can call upon that I can trust to execute the plan that I have created for your wedding.